OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Located in the heights of the Palais Tokyo art museum, the big draw of Monsieur Bleu is its unparalleled views of the Eiffel Tower.
-This bar is a great place in Paris to bust out your best suit or little black dress, with a glamorous clientele drawn to this sleek, Art Deco space, which was designed by Joseph Dirand.
-As well as an excellent cocktail list, which includes house cocktails like the Emerald Tower with gin, vanilla, Thai basil and bergamot, the menu is full of classic bar food with a twist, and at the weekends Monsieur Blue serves brunch.
+Sitting at the top of the Palais de Tokyo art museum, the big draw of Monsieur Bleu is its unparalleled views of the Eiffel Tower.
+This bar is a great place in Paris to bust out your best suit or little black dress, with a glamorous clientele drawn to this sleek, art deco space, designed by Joseph Dirand.
+As well as an excellent cocktail list – house specials include the emerald tower with gin, vanilla, Thai basil and bergamot – the menu is classic bar food with a twist, with brunch served at weekends.

-The luxurious La Terrasse cocktail bar at the top of Paris’s Hôtel Raphael offers one of the best panoramic views in the city, with both the Eiffel Tower and the Arc de Triomphe on display.
-The seating is simple but chic, with the focus all on the city below.
-A visit to La Terrasse is likely to be an extravagant trip, but the high prices are worth it for the location.
+The luxurious Terrasse cocktail bar, at the top of the Hôtel Raphael in the 16th arrondissement, offers one of the best panoramic views in the city, with the Eiffel Tower and the Arc de Triomphe on display.
+The seating is simple yet chic, with all the focus on the cityscape spreading out before you.
+Drinks here don’t come cheap, but you’re paying for the view, which is priceless.

-After spending a day shopping at Printemps Haussmann, make your way up to the top of the building for a drink at Perruche.
-Mixologist Nico de Soto has created a “neo-tiki” inspired cocktail menu, including old favourites like the daiquiri and pina colada.
-There’s also a small selection of sophisticated bar food; think pouple à la plancha (octopus) or canard roti (roast duck).
+After spending a day shopping at Printemps on the boulevard Haussmann, make your way up to the top of the building for a drink at Perruche.
+Mixologist Nico de Soto has created a “neo-tiki” inspired cocktail menu that also features classics such as daiquiris and pina coladas.
+There’s a small selection of sophisticated bar food: poulpe à la plancha (octopus) or canard roti (roast duck).